ColinAdo/open-source-bug-tracker-group-F/README.md

 # Open Source Issue Tracking Application Group F

-## User Registration and Authentication:
+## User Registration and Authentication: Done
 Users should be able to create accounts, log in, and log out securely.
 User authentication is essential to ensure that only authorized individuals can access and modify the issue-tracking system.

 ## Issue Tracking and Management: